-NASHVILLE, Sept.
-29, 2011 — Tennessee attorneys will offer free legal services to those unable to afford a lawyer throughout the month of October as part of the national Celebrate Pro Bono initiative.
-Activities will include legal advice clinics, education programs, public presentations and other events.
-The initiative kicks off with legal clinics in Franklin and Johnson City on Oct.
-1, with more than 35 events planned across the state during the month.
+NASHVILLE, Oct.
+1, 2013 —Tennessee lawyers will offer free legal services to those unable to afford a lawyer throughout the month of October as part of the Celebrate Pro Bono initiative.
+Activities kick off today with four legal clinics, the first of more than 60 events planned across the state.

-The need for additional legal assistance is also evident given that:
+The need for free legal assistance is evident given that:

 - One in five Tennesseans is living at or below the poverty line;